ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![reload apache2](./images/14.%20system%20reload.png)

-* Create a php script to test if php is correctly installed on your server.
+* Create a PHP script to test if PHP is correctly installed on your server.
 Run the following command and write the code below into the empty file you created as shown below:

 ```bash
 sudo vim /var/www/projectlamp/index.php